-When consumers interact with products, they will typically use a graphic overlay.
+Consumers frequently utilize a visual overlay while interacting with items.
 Graphic overlays are printed materials designed for installation on top of, or in front of, another object or form of signage.
-These types of graphics can be transparent or opaque, depending on usage and exterior lighting.
+These types of graphics can be transparent or opaque, depending on usage, exterior lighting, or backlighting.
 Unlike many forms of signage, which are designed first and foremost to attract attention, graphic overlays can serve a multitude of purposes.

 When graphic overlays are printed, clients have an option of two styles.
 The first type prints on the front of the substrate (1st surface) while the second prints on the backside of the substrate (2nd surface).
 The advantage of 2nd surface printing is that the material acts as additional protection because the ink isn’t exposed.
 Since the printed display is hidden by a layer of substrate material, it will degrade far more slowly to wear & tear and weather conditions.

 Membrane switch overlays are the most common overlay graphic.
-Membrane overlays are printed graphics on semi-rigid plastic that are placed over the top of buttons or displays.
-The overlays protect the mechanisms while offering directions, styling, and protection to the mechanisms underneath.
-These overlay types can be most commonly found on appliances, tools, or equipment that feature buttons or power.
+Membrane overlays are semi-rigid plastic overlays with printed images that go over the top of buttons or displays.
+The overlays provide instructions, context, and style to the machinery and circuitry underneath them while also protecting them.
+These sorts of overlays are most often found on appliances, tools, or equipment with buttons or power.
 This makes graphic overlays an ideal form of instructional signage.
-Their ability to be selectively transparent can make them compatible next to LED screens or on a wide array of different color surfaces.
+Their ability to be selectively transparent or have window cutouts can make them compatible next to LED screens or on a wide array of different color surfaces.

 Common uses for graphic overlays include:

 Visual improvements: Used to cover up an unattractive area or add panache to an empty space such as borders to an digital screen.

 Membrane switch overlays: Used to identify button and lever functions on a control panel.